King Kong (2005 video game): Plot

-Jack is tied to a stake, and watches helplessly as the natives offer Ann to Kong, a 25 ft gorilla, as a sacrifice.
+Jack is tied to a stake, and watches the natives offer Ann to Kong, a 25 ft gorilla, as a sacrifice.
 Carl unties Jack and the two give chase.
-During the dangerous journey through the jungle, they have an encounter with pack-hunting Venatosaurus, and at one point Jack has to rescue Carl when he gets abducted by a Terapusmordax matriarch.
-Jack and Carl reunite with Hayes after defeating a pack of Venatosaurus with a .45 caliber Thompson submachine gun.
-Soon after, they find Preston, Lumpy, Jimmy and Baxter, who are crossing a bridge, but they are attacked by a Vastatosaurus rex.
-Lumpy is torn apart, Jimmy and Baxter fall down into the ravine, but Preston gets to the other side.
+En route through the jungle, they have an encounter with pack-hunting Venatosaurus, and a Terapusmordax matriarch.
+Jack and Carl eventually reunite with Hayes.
+They soon find Preston, Lumpy, Jimmy and Bruce Baxter, who are crossing a bridge, but they are attacked by a Vastatosaurus rex.
+Lumpy is killed, Jimmy and Baxter fall down into the ravine, but Preston gets to the other side.
 Jack is separated from Carl and Hayes, who tell him to continue looking for Ann.
 Jack eventually finds Ann, but she is kidnapped by a Terapusmordax.
-Kong comes to the rescue and saves Ann.
-Jack continues on into the canyon, where he sees a migrating herd of Brontosaurus, and also battles Megapedes and Scorpio-pedes in the surrounding caverns.
-Jack skillfully navigates around the Brontosaurus herd to acquire a fire to clear their path forward, being chased by Venatosaurs the whole way through.
-A V. rex attacks the sauropods just as Jack returns with the fire and the trio escape just in time.
+Kong eventually saves Ann.
+Jack continues on into the canyon, sees a migrating herd of Brontosaurus, and battles Megapedes and Scorpio-pedes in the surrounding caverns.
+Jack navigates around the Brontosaurus herd to acquire a fire to clear their path forward, being chased by Venatosaurs the whole way through.
+A V. rex attacks the sauropods just as Jack returns with the fire and the trio escape.
 In the jungle, they save Jimmy, who is being attacked by the Venatosaurs.
-They eventually get on a raft, where Jimmy tells the group that everyone else is dead.
+They eventually get on a raft, where Jimmy reveals that everyone else is dead.
 After escaping the Skull Islanders, the team are pursued by two V. rexes down the rapids.
-Their weapons cannot hurt the predators, and as the rapids give way to slow open rivers, the team is certainly doomed.
-However Kong arrives just in time with Ann in hand, letting the team know that she's alive.
-Kong battles and kills the V-rexes.
-As the team continue their journey, they enter a swamp, and fight against Udusaurs.
+Their weapons cannot hurt the dinosaurs, and the rapids give way to slow open rivers.
+Kong arrives with Ann in hand, letting the team know that she is alive.
+Kong kills the V-rexes.
+The team enters a swamp, and fights against Udusaurs.
 After leaving the swamp, Kong interrupts their log crossing and tips them into a gorge.
-Carl's camera is broken and he gives up, heading downstream towards the Venture.
+Carl's camera is destroyed and he gives up, heading downstream towards the Venture.
 Jack, Jimmy and Hayes continue their pursuit of Ann.